The colour of the sky

 Our regular contributor.
 Zajc is a media anthropologist and philosopher.

-The unyielding gaze of war
+The war remains

 - Advertisement -spot_img